mjhea0/meteor-in-action/readme.md

 In this example, we'll be creating an app, which displays a quesion with a list of answers.
 Users can -

-1. Submit answera
+1. Submit answers
-2. See all answers
+2. See all submmitted answers
-3. Upvote or downvote answers
+3. Up or down vote answers
-4. Must be logged-in to answer or vote
+4. Only answer or vote if they are logged in
 5. View questions and submitted answers without logging in
 6. Login via Twitter